roys/python-hdl-networklogger/README.md

 Use `ctrl + x` to exit, press `Y` to save the cron setup and `enter` to confirm the filename.

-Restart the device using `sudo shutdown -r now` and check out if there's stuff going on in `network.log`. `cronlog` will also contain output and any error messages running the script.
+Restart the device using `sudo shutdown -r now` and check out if there's stuff going on in `network.log`. `launcher.log` will also contain output and any error messages running the script.

 #### 3. Reading the logs

 You can easily tap in to what's going by running `tail`:
 `tail -f network.log`

 This will let you follow the file and the contents that's written to it.
 To end the session just press `ctrl + c`.